devbird007/aws-bootcamp-cruddur-2023/journal/week0.md

 ```

 ## Two ways of tracking Billing in AWS
-There are two ways to track your spending in AWS
+There are two ways to track your spending in AWS:
 1. Create a CloudWatch Billing Alarm.
 This is the old way
 2. Create an AWS Budget.
 This is a recent addition.

 ## Create an AWS Budget using the AWS CLI
-Using the example from the CLI reference [here](https://docs.aws.amazon.com/cli/latest/reference/budgets/create-budget.html#examples) as a guide.
+Using the example from the CLI, reference [aws budgets create-budget](https://docs.aws.amazon.com/cli/latest/reference/budgets/create-budget.html#examples) as a guide.

 Retrieve your accountID with the command: